bruab/bruab.github.io/offers.md

 I will probably try _selling_ seeds and starters, but if you just want a few seeds to try planting, [let me know](/contact).

+## Linux lessons (free)

+I'm in the middle of migrating from OSX to Ubuntu Linux.
+If you're doing the same, or if you're interested in doing the same, and you need technical help or moral support, I'm happy to provide that.
+[Get in touch](/contact) and we can figure out logistics.

 ## Website audit (trade / donation)

 See [here](/audit) for more info.